 While Assisted Reproductive Technology (ART) can help single women and men achieve a pregnancy through donor sperm, donor eggs and surrogacy, the issue of practicality and accessibility can play a significant role.
 “Military personnel do not have the same flexibility as those working in the civilian sector,” says Dr. Rana.
 “Most people take for granted the ability to run out for a doctor’s appointment etc. while the military has a highly structured schedule which doesn’t allow for the (often) multitude of appointments for monitoring and bloodwork that may be necessary as part of fertility treatments.
 Furthermore, many military bases are not located near major population centers, restricting access to specialized care.”

 Finally, health coverage, or the lack thereof for Infertility coverage offered by Tricare, the insurer for military personnel, can present a major financial barrier for those trying to conceive.
 “It may be difficult for enlisted to initiate treatment due to limited financial resources,” says Dr. Rana.
-“Fertility treatment can be cost prohibitive in these instances, particularly without the benefits of insurance.
-Our goal at Reproductive Medicine Institute, and my personal goal as a Veteran, is to help military personnel create or expand their families regardless if the issues are physical, psychological or financial.
+“Fertility treatment can be cost-prohibitive in these instances, particularly without the benefits of insurance.
+Our goal at Reproductive Medicine Institute, and my personal goal as a Veteran, is to help military personnel create or expand their families regardless of the issues are physical, psychological, or financial.
 To this effect, we work with a number of Fertility assistance programs such as WINfertility to help serve those brave women and men who serve us every day.